 Quite a few value-added resellers (VARs) and managed services providers (MSPs) have spent years building their businesses by specializing in technology solutions for local government and law enforcement.
-Fast forward to 2020 – first a pandemic and then widespread protests and calls to defund the police.
-Depending on the region you serve, you may be watching the potential to renew contracts or win new business vaporize.
+But those solutions may evolve as all industries look at ways to transform their operations digitally.

-A Council on Foreign Relations blog explores the idea that the current climate may lead to a rise in “digital policing.”
+A Council on Foreign Relations blog suggests that current trends may lead to a rise in “digital policing.”
 This technology-based strategy could include solutions such as:

 - Digital surveillance systems

 - Artificial intelligence (AI)-powered smart systems

 - Geolocation technology

 - Data mining

 NetMotion Software also pointed out the benefits of digital policing, including:

 - Converting all types of data to searchable, digital format